omer-go/group_chat_summarizer/README.md

 4. Follow the instructions on your device and computer screen to grant permissions and backup your Signal data.
 5. Wait for the process to finish.
 You should see a message saying "Done!" when it's complete.
 6. Find the chat export file for the group chat you want to summarize in the output directory.
 It should be a text file with a .txt extension and a name that matches the group name.

+### Slack
+To export your Slack workspace data, follow these steps:

+As an owner or admin, go to your workspace's settings by clicking on your workspace name in the top left corner, then choose "Settings & administration" -> "Workspace settings".
+On the settings page, select "Import/Export Data" in the top menu, then click on "Export" -> "Start Export".
+Select the data types you want to export.
+For this script, you need to export messages and files.
+Once your download is ready, you'll receive an email with a link to download a ZIP file.
+Unzip this file to get a series of JSON files representing your exported data.

 ## Usage